What’s the difference between a dental assistant and dental hygienist?

 How do you become a dental hygienist?

 Unlike in dental assisting, formal education is required to be a hygienist.
-Most practices require at least an associate degree from a CODA-accredited dental hygiene program, and some prefer you to have a bachelor’s degree.
+Most hygienists need at least an associate degree from a CODA-accredited dental hygiene program, and some prefer you to have a bachelor’s degree.
 Hygiene programs are offered by many community colleges, universities, technical schools, and dental schools.

 Programs typically take two to four years to complete, depending on the degree you pursue.
 Students must then pass written and clinical exams to obtain their dental hygiene license.
 Specific licensing requirements vary by state.